penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 end
 ```

-This strategy is used quite extensively in Turing.jl code.
+This strategy is used quite extensively in the Turing codebase.
 For example, even though users might perform sampling using `sample`, most of the actual implementation is done in an inner function `AbstractMCMC.mcmcsample`.
 This allows us to have different sampling setup behaviour depending on the arguments' types.